unavi-xyz/wired-protocol/README.md

 and experiencing 3D content in a standardized and interoperable format - or put more simply, **to bring the success of the Web to 3D**.

-The open source nature of The Wired is not just a protective measure against bad actors - it provides a whole suite of benefits not possible with other platforms.
+The open source nature of The Wired is not just a protective measure against bad actors - it provides a whole suite of benefits not possible with current platforms.
 Anyone can develop new features, try new ideas, and push the ecosystem forward.